 Your test system may depend on external vendors - Chromatic, Browserstack, etc. More realistic tests that use I/O and depend on external vendors tend to be slow.
 Set up parallelism in your tests as soon as feasible, so that you don't have to go and rearchitect them later.

 Don't spend too much time actually writing tests early on.
 There isn't enough value/complexity yet to make them pay off.
-Just make sure there's a good test system in place and that they're being regularly run and kept green.
+Just make sure there's a good test system in place, you have a few high level end-to-end tests, and that they're being regularly run and kept green.

 If you're running a service, you need a way to deploy to production in a single step.
 You'll also need to configure other environments: staging, test, pre-production, or whatever name(s) make sense for your workflow.
 You will need to secure these and potentially register separate domain names (etc) for each environment, as you want each environment to be 100% segregated and independent of any other environment, with no resource sharing whatsoever.

 Design the system to allow one-click rollbacks of code.
 You'll need it eventually.
 I like Heroku because of this.
 Your goal is to facilitate high deployment confidence and lower the cost of mistakes so builds and deployments can be fast and iterative.

 Make sure everyone knows where to see the current status of the service and deployment history.
 "Hey prod is down, did someone just deploy?
 How can I reach them?" is a 100% preventable problem.

 Each time you run into problems in your pipeline, update your documentation on edge cases (e.g., most people learn quickly they can't roll back certain changes naively, if they include a database migration or API change).

 Once you're up and live, make sure you invest in your devops system to maximize visibility and confidence.